 Check the liquidation preferences.

-There are, however, downsides to going with the highest possible valuation, especially when it comes with certain terms and conditions.
+However, there are downsides to going with the highest possible valuation, especially with certain terms and conditions.
 A common issue for startup founders is high liquidation (2-3x) preferences paired with high valuations; in such a scenario, investors will receive a large share of an exit before founders and warrant holders receive any proceeds.
 In some instances, such as the $465M PaddyPower acquisition of Fanduel, founders received no financial returns because of the liquidation preferences.

 Watch out for future down-round.